celador/ForceCode/README.md

 ## Change Log

+* 3.5.9
+    * Fix deploy package functionality, also verbose is removed from deploy options.
+If you don't remove it from force.json it will cause errors!!
+    * Remove unneeded code - optimization
+    * Test result errors now show up as an error message instead of in the console
 * 3.5.8
     * Detection of other SFDX extensions is handled automatically now.
 No more need to have the sfdxCompatibility option in the force.json.
     * Added option to retrieve metadata for files (Only working with packages and with the retrieve/refresh command for now.
 Currently the metadata will not save to the org.
 Add the handleMetaFiles: true option to enable) Also, when handleMetaFiles is false, the deploy and package retrieval options won't be in the menu, as they rely on metadata.
 The deploy function is currently broke, feel free to try and help fix it.
 I currently get "invalid uri /services/soap/m/39.0" as an error message...any ideas???